centralnicgroup-opensource/rtldev-middleware-ispapicli/index.md

 ## Manage Your Account Remotely

-* You can execute any command of the back-end API, for more info see: https://github.com/hexonet/hexonet-api-documentation
+* You can execute any command of the back-end API, for more info see: [API Documentation](https://github.com/hexonet/hexonet-api-documentation)

 * Tip: for quick view of the command use the command: - -list